-Roads around Areas A and B experience traffic congestion, which can create safety issues and increase travel times for traffic going to installations and around them.
+Roads around Areas A and B experience traffic congestion, which can create safety issues and increase travel times for traffic going to and around the installation.
 The areas are separated by SR-444, a common thoroughfare that connects Wright State University, local parks, various security entrances/exits, and the communities on either side of the Mad River.
-Concerning Area B, there has been a recent increase in the amount of traffic traveling to and from the installation of residents and employees using Kauffman Avenue/SR-444.
-Kauffman Avenue and SR-444 run directly along the fence line and are used by many residents, students, and employees to travel to work and school.
+Concerning Area B, there has been a recent uptick in residential and employee traffic traveling to and from the installation using Kauffman Avenue/SR-444.
+Kauffman Avenue and SR-444 run directly along the fence line of Area B and are used by many residents, students, and employees to travel to work and school.

-I-675 and I-844 are also used to access Areas A and B. Traffic exiting these highways causes backups and delays due to ID checks.
-Gate access issues include a surge in gate usage, lack of staff, or attempted unauthorized access.
+I-675 and State Route (SR) 844 are also used to access Areas A and B. Traffic exiting these highways causes backups and delays due to ID checks.
+Gate access issues include surges in gate usage, lack of staff, or attempted unauthorized access situations.
 One of the top priorities at a military installation is keeping the installation secure, which involves screening vehicles and individuals passing through the entry gates.
 A single authorized vehicle entering the base with the proper credentials does not typically take long to process with the proper credentials; however, a gate's capacity during heavy traffic onto WPAFB may create congestion for those entering during peak travel times.